Cattamanchi Ramalinga Reddy: Early life

 Reddy completed his high school education in PCR High School in Chittoor with distinction in 1896 and joined the prestigious Madras Christian College in 1897.
 At Madras Christian College, he was the senior of Sarvepalli Radhakrishnan, whom C. R. Reddy shared a close friendship with.
 Rev Dr Miller was the principal of the college in which Dr Skinner was the professor of Philosophy and Professor Kellet took English classes.
 All of them were greatly impressed by Reddy's performance as a student and noted the qualities of his sharp and incisive mind.

+While as a student of Madras Christian College, when Reddy was about 19, was encouraged to write for a poetry competition held by the Andhra Bhashabhiranjam Sangham.
+Samardhi Rangaiah Chetti, the Patron of the Sangham, was responsible for persuading him to do it.
+Reddy wrote 'Musalamma Maranamu', which was printed a year in 1900.
+Excerpt from the book - Makers of Indian Literature DR. C. R. REDDY - at the behest of Sahitya Akademi by Shri.
+D. Anjaneyulu in 1973 to commemorate Cattamanchi Ramalinga Reddy, after researching archives from Nehru Memorial Museum and Library, New Delhi with permission from the then Mr. B.R Nanda (Director) and Mr. V.C Joshi (Director of Archives).

-Even while in college, he was noted for his Telugu scholarship.
-He got a prize for writing a story in Telugu verse, called 'Musalamma Maranamu'.
-It had some unique features and was viewed as an avant-garde effort in the field of Telugu poetry, quite different from the traditional prabhanda style.
+It had unique features and was viewed as an avant-garde effort in the field of Telugu poetry, quite different from the traditional prabhanda style.